Lab materials

 void FormulateSentence(void) { // String where the final sentence will be held char sentence[ ??? ]; // Strings for the two user-entered words // Prompt the user for the two words // Formulating the final sentence // Print the final formulated sentence printf("Result: %s\n", sentence); } |

 Think!
-How long should the variable sentence be to hold both user entered words in the worst case scenario, as well as all the characters you are using to formulate the sentence?
+How long should the variable sentence be in the worst case scenario, so that it would be able to hold both user entered words, as well as all the characters you are using to formulate the sentence?
 The size can be approximated, but must be sufficient!

 Now think of a sentence you wish to create.
 The sentence will have two gaps that the user will have to fill.
 You can choose which type of words go in there (names of objects, people, verbs, adjectives, …).
 One of the words that the user enters must be the at the start of the sentence.
 The location of the second word is up to you.
 E.g. <word1> is a <word2> name! .